bright/new-www/content/our-areas/iot-development.md

       industry leaders like **Just Eat Takeaway.com**.
     box_icon: /images/icon_pos_lp_new_old_devicesx2.png
   - box_title: you represent the healthcare sector
-    box_description: We have developed and scaled **telemedicine solutions for clients from the UK and Germany**.
-Our team has [integrated healthcare applications with devices](/projects/remote-patient-monitoring/) as
+    box_description: We specialize in IoT healthcare solutions, having developed and scaled **telemedicine applications for clients in the UK and Germany**.
-      Bluetooth thermometer, pulse oximeter and more.
+      Our expertise includes [IoT device
+      integration](/projects/remote-patient-monitoring/), such as Bluetooth
+      thermometers and pulse oximeters, ensuring secure IoT device monitoring and real-time health data tracking.
     box_icon: /images/telemedicine_icon_update.png
   - box_title: you represent the fintech sector
     box_description: Do you want to develop an **app integrated with an external